Pituophis catenifer

-Pituophis catenifer is a species of nonvenomous colubrid snake endemic to North America.
-Nine subspecies are currently recognized, including the nominotypical subspecies, P. c. catenifer, described here.
-This snake is often mistaken for the prairie rattlesnake (Crotalus viridus), but can be easily distinguished from a rattlesnake by the lack of a tail rattle, no black-and-white banding on its tail, and the shape of its head, which is narrower than a rattlesnake's.
-Additionally, rattlesnakes (and indeed most vipers) possess a large venom gland located behind each eye, giving their heads a much rounder, more angular shape, as opposed to the more cylindrical, slender head shape of a gopher snake or other colubrid.
+Pituophis catenifer, the gopher snake, is a species of nonvenomous colubrid snake endemic to North America.
+Nine subspecies are currently recognized.

 Etymology

 The specific name, catenifer, is Latin for "chain-bearing", referring to the dorsal color pattern.

 Description

-Adult gopher snakes are typically between 36-84 in (91–213 cm) in length, when fully mature.
+Adult gopher snakes are typically 36-84 in (91–213 cm) in length, when fully mature.
 Dorsally, gopher snakes are yellowish or a light, sandy brown, with a series of large, dark brown or black markings and smaller, darker spots along the sides.
 Ventrally, they are a lighter yellowish, either uniformly or with brown markings.
 They also come in several morphs, depending on the subspecies.

+This snake is often mistaken for the prairie rattlesnake (Crotalus viridus), but can be easily distinguished from a rattlesnake by the lack of a tail rattle, no black-and-white banding on its tail, and the shape of its head, which is narrower than a rattlesnake's.
+Additionally, rattlesnakes (and indeed most vipers) possess a large venom gland located behind each eye, giving their heads a much rounder, more angular shape, as opposed to the more cylindrical, slender head shape of a gopher snake or other colubrid.